peterhuszar/flash_card_generator/README.md

 6. When the script is done a new file called ```Printable_Flash_Cards.docx``` will appear in the root folder
 7. Open the freshly generated .docx file, make sure it is exactly what you wanted
 8. Print the document as doublesided
 9. Enjoy your brand new flash cards

+*Note: Currently the ```Input_Data.xlsx``` is filled with example data, english phrasal verbs.
+Source: https://www.skypeenglishclasses.com/english-phrasal-verbs/*

 ### Content of the generated file

-The generated output file (Printable_Flash_Cards.docx) has the ollowing parts:
+The generated output file (Printable_Flash_Cards.docx) has the following parts:
 1. Cover page
 2. Printable cards
 3. A summary table with the content of every flash card.